-Modern-day directors and producers of continue to produce films that depict Ireland the triumphant, tragic and romantic stories of Ireland.
+Modern-day directors and producers of Irish themed movies continue to produce films that depict the triumphant, tragic and romantic stories of Ireland.

 Irish themed movies often deal with the admirable characteristics of the Irish people even in the midst of hardships like famine, civil war and national strife.

 Indeed, the drama of the characters in this list of Irish films is perfectly complemented by the drama of the landscape, be it in cities or in countryside.